-- J. The Emergency Operations Committee is chaired by the safety and security director.
+- J. The Emergency Operations Committee is chaired by the campus safety director.
 The committee meets a minimum of twice per year to: - 1.
 Act on behalf of, and in support of, the President's Office in all areas of emergency preparedness/management. - 2.
-Review and recommend EOP updates to the safety and security director. - 3.
-Advise, and act as a resource, for the safety and security director. - 4.
+Review and recommend EOP updates to the campus safety director. - 3.
+Advise, and act as a resource, for the campus safety director. - 4.
 Represent the interests of a diverse University community in matters related to EP. - K. The EOP (and its appendices) functions as the base emergency planning/response document for the University. - L. Personal information (e.g., private cell numbers) provided in the EOP, or other preparedness undertakings (e.g., RAVE), is not for public disclosure or use other than as designated. - M. Confidential information (e.g., emergency operation centers/EOC locations) provided in the EOP, or other preparedness documents, is not for public disclosure or use other than as designated. - N. Registration for RAVE text messages is mandatory for all students and employees of ATSU.
 The real-time benefits from such a system must still be balanced with privacy concerns.
 As a result, everyone has a choice to opt out if they wish.
 To opt out, follow the procedure listed in Appendix W of the EOP. - O. The version of the EOP published on ATSU's website will not contain personal or confidential information.
 The version of the EOP on employees' desktops will contain such personal and confidential information.
 Employees should respect this information and use it only as required in an emergency.

-- A. Safety and security director ATSU's safety and security director is responsible for reviewing/updating this policy as needed and maintaining liaison/coordinating with state and local emergency agencies/managers. - B. Employees and students All ATSU employees and students are responsible for knowledge of and ability to carry out individual response to emergencies based on ATSU emergency procedures. - C. Emergency response identified employees Employees who have been identified by the president, or appropriate President's Cabinet member, to receive additional training and carry additional responsibility in an emergency situation will complete required training and carry out specific needed tasks in emergency situations.
+- A. Campus safety director ATSU's campus safety director is responsible for reviewing/updating this policy as needed and maintaining liaison/coordinating with state and local emergency agencies/managers. - B. Employees and students All ATSU employees and students are responsible for knowledge of and ability to carry out individual response to emergencies based on ATSU emergency procedures. - C. Emergency response identified employees Employees who have been identified by the president, or appropriate President's Cabinet member, to receive additional training and carry additional responsibility in an emergency situation will complete required training and carry out specific needed tasks in emergency situations.

-DATE EFFECTIVE: MAY 19, 2021 LAST REVIEWED: MAY 19, 2021
+DATE EFFECTIVE: MAY 19, 2021 ATSU POL